The world of Fibonacci

 144/89 = 1.618

 34/21 = 1.618

 And so on.

 The Fibonacci sequence in nature can be observed in nature by counting the number of petals of flowers.
-The number of petals in most of the flowers which we see are a fibonacci number, usually in pairs of 5,8,13 and so on.
-Another example can be seen in pine cones.
-If you count the number of spirals going from the center of the cone (where it is attached to the tree) to the outside edge.
+The number of petals in most of the flowers which we see is a Fibonacci number, usually in pairs of 5,8,13 and so on.
+Another example can be seen in pine cones if you count the number of spirals going from the centre of the cone (where it is attached to the tree) to the outside edge.
 The resulting numbers are usually two consecutive Fibonacci numbers.